llloret/sonic-pi-vscode-editor/README.md

 If you run into problems, let me know, and I'll do my best to help you set this up.

-**Make sure you configure the paths in main.ts (rootPath and rubypath) to match your own system.** This will be automated or offer better configuration / platform dependent defaults in the future.
+**Make sure you configure the Sonic Pi root path in the configuration if the default setting does not work for you** Open Settings -> Extensions -> Sonic Pi -> Sonic Pi Root Directory

 ## Known Issues